alexcaste/beats-dj-messageboard/README.md

 This README outlines the details of collaborating on this Ember application.

-A message board for DJ's written in Ember CLI
+A message board for DJ's written in Ember CLI.

+This app allows users to post questions and receive answers to those questions.
+Questions and answers can be deleted.
+Questions can be edited.

+This app uses the Cyborg Bootswatch.

+Replace
+  ./bower_components/bootstrap/dist/css/boostrap.css
+and
+  ./bower_components/bootstrap/dist/css/boostrap.min.css

+with the bootstrap.css and bootstrap.min.css files found at https://bootswatch.com/cyborg/

 ## Prerequisites